DakotaK92/Challenge-3-Password-Generator/README.md

 Click the commands you need and it will generate a password.

-If for some reason, the generator will not accept anything less that 8 characters and if you quit out of the generator it will stop.
+The generator will not accept anything less than 8 characters and it make you quit out of the generator.

 # Deployed at:
 https://dakotak92.github.io/Challenge-3/